GPUOpen-Drivers/llpc/llpc/docs/amdllpc.md

 ```
 (cd ../../../spvgen/external && python fetch_external_sources.py)
 ```
-and then retry the `check-amdllpc`.
+and then retry the `ninja check-amdllpc`.

 When you need to investigate a test failure, run a single test from that same build directory like this example:
 ```